Just in case: These ski insurances are really worthwhile

 For most skiers, travel health insurance is therefore worthwhile.
 Even if no accident happens, skiing is much more relaxed knowing that you are covered in case of an emergency.

-Protects you from high costs: liability insurance
+Protection from high costs: Liability insurance

 But you don’t always injure yourself in an accident.
 Of course, no one intentionally causes damage to other skiers, but occasionally a little carelessness is enough to injure another winter sports enthusiast.
 What happens then?